CMDA/performance-matters/AUDIT.md

 ## Compressed Images 14-3-2017
 I used http://optimizilla.com/, to compress the images.
 This way, the file sizes are smaller and this has a possitive effect on the total load time.

+Afterwards, I used a compression (new npm install "compression" ), that compresses it even more.

 ## Screenshots - Chrome Development Tools
 ![Screenshot before images](./screenshots/loadingSpeed-Font.JPG "basic")